jtanguy/julien.jhome.fr-old/posts/2013-05-14-adding-toc-to-posts.md

 ---
-title: Adding TOC to posts
+title: Adding TOC to posts using contexts and versions
 date: 2013-05-14
 author: Julien Tanguy
 description: Adding a table of contents to post contexts